A Projection Framework for Testing Shape Restrictions That Form Convex Cones: Proofs of Main Results

 This supplement is organized as follows.
-Appendix \ref{App: convex cone} discusses particular shape restrictions with the convex cone property, Appendix \ref{Sec: special case} specializes our test to the regular case where $r_n\{\hat\theta_n-\theta_0\}$ converges, Appendix \ref{App: auxiliary results} collects additional proofs and auxiliary results, and Appendix \ref{App: more simulations} conducts additional simulation studies.
-Appendix \ref{Sec: appendix, ex} verifies the main assumptions for our examples, Appendix \ref{App: proofs for the special case} provides proofs for Appendix \ref{Sec: special case}, while Appendix G contains simulation results omitted from the main text and Appendix \ref{App: more simulations}, all of which are relegated to the arXiv version of this paper (https://arxiv.org/abs/1910.07689) due to space limitation.
+Appendix \ref{App: convex cone} discusses particular shape restrictions with the convex cone property, Appendix \ref{Sec: special case} specializes our test to the regular case where $r_n\{\hat\theta_n-\theta_0\}$ converges, Appendix \ref{App: auxiliary results} collects additional proofs and auxiliary results, and Appendix \ref{App: more simulations} presents additional simulation studies and an empirical application.
+Appendix \ref{Sec: appendix, ex} verifies the main assumptions for our examples, Appendix \ref{App: proofs for the special case} provides proofs for Appendix \ref{Sec: special case}, while Appendix \ref{App: full simulations} contains simulation results omitted from the main text and Appendix \ref{App: more simulations}, all of which are relegated to the arXiv version of this paper (https://arxiv.org/abs/1910.07689) due to space limitation.
 For ease of reference, we centralize some notation in the table below.

 { }